Raiondesu/eventhoven/README.md

 **Returns**: `Promise<void>` - a promise that is resolved when all event handlers have finished their execution

-> Note, that the function is [curried](#currying), which means that it must be called partially

 ---

 ### `subscribe`

-> Creates event subscribers for an event-map
+Creates event subscribers for an event-map.

 **Parameters**: